Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-developer-hints-english.rst

 In some occasions, we felt the need to develop our own versions of some of them (see ``myriad/src/data-management`` for the most common ones), even if in some cases built-in solutions could provide better trade-offs (thinking to ETS tables- albeit offering a different sharing semantics - and to the process dictionary - which is not the purest and most flexible feature we wanted to rely on).

 We nevertheless use most of the time the built-in data-structures, like ``gb_sets`` or ``queues``.
-When multiple implementations providing the same API are available (ex: for ordered lists), we usually define a (sometimes module-specific) ``list_impl`` symbol, allowing to switch easily between similar datastructures.
+When multiple implementations providing the same API are available (e.g. for ordered lists), we usually define a (sometimes module-specific) ``list_impl`` symbol, allowing to switch easily between similar datastructures.

 For example: